 Mean/Malicious: Once you develop a mean spirit you start embodying it and as a result the message you are sending is that you don’t appreciate the person you are with; eventually they will get tire of you!.

-Relationships are a beautiful thing, but being single is also beautiful; it gives you the time to grow and to do the things you love.
-Chances are you will find the one you love doing the things you love.
+Relationships are a beautiful thing but being single is also beautiful; it gives you the time to grow and to do the things you love.
+Bottom line the more you learn to take care of you, of learning to accept and love the shadow within, the more you will be able to give and receive real love.